ciaoidea/holographix/README.md

 <img width="800" height="800" alt="image" src="https://github.com/user-attachments/assets/ca097bb5-3aaa-4efa-ba5b-8e6495cbae44" />

 The separation is deliberate.
 The codec does not depend on sockets.
 The transport does not depend on thumbnails or waveforms.
 The field logic does not depend on networking primitives.
-That boundary is what lets you alter mesh policy without touching codec math, and evolve models without rewriting packet transport.
+That boundary lets you change diffusion policy without touching codec math, and evolve models without rewriting packet transport.

 ---

-## Beyond media: the same contract for adaptive intelligence
+## Beyond media: the same contract for adaptive intelligence (what “generalization” means here)

 Even though the repository starts with images and audio, the core abstraction is not “a codec for JPEGs”.
 It is a **field‑centric representation‑and‑diffusion substrate**.

 Where a stream asks “did we receive the bytes yet?”, a field asks “did we receive enough evidence to act, and how much better did we get with the latest contribution?”.
-This maps cleanly onto adaptive systems: distributed robotics, multi‑sensor fusion, edge inference, opportunistic agent networks, and model‑centric pipelines where the “object” is a structured state (features, hypotheses, constraints, latent states) that should sharpen continuously as evidence arrives through unreliable channels.
+This maps onto adaptive systems: distributed robotics, multi‑sensor fusion, edge inference, opportunistic agent networks, and model‑centric pipelines where the “object” is a structured state (features, hypotheses, constraints, latent states) that should sharpen continuously as evidence arrives through unreliable channels.

-The point is not to claim that today’s code “solves AI”.
-The point is that the **information contract** generalizes: represent state as coarse + refinements, mix refinements so individual contributions are interchangeable, and define a runtime that ingests contributions in any order while maintaining a coherent best‑so‑far estimate.
+This does not claim that today’s code “solves AI”.
+It claims something more precise and testable: the **information contract** generalizes.
+Represent state as coarse + refinements; mix refinements so individual contributions are interchangeable; ingest contributions in any order while maintaining a coherent best‑so‑far estimate.

 ---